apache/mxnet/docs/how_to/add_op_in_backend.md

 and unit testing the implementation in frontend.
-More specifically, we added parameter struct for user-input parameters, walked through shape and type inference work flow, implemented forward and backward functions, and registered the operator through nnvm interfaces.
+More specifically, we added parameter struct for user-input parameters, walked through shape and type inference work flow, implemented forward and backward functions, and registered the operator using nnvm.
 Congratulations!
 You now know how to add operators.
 We welcome your contributions to MXNet.